Voice over IP has been commercially available for businesses for over two...

 Pros Each plan includes extensive telephony features, or these...

 Like many cool-sounding terms in the telecom industry, VoIP, or Voice over Internet Protocol has been extensively used by sales and marketing teams to promote their products and services.
 But, really, what is VoIP and how does it work?
-In this article, we’ll attempt to burn away the chaff and get to the heart of this technology, to understand it, and to clearly see how it can be beneficial for your business.
+In this article, we’ll attempt to burn away the chaff and get to the heart of VoIP technology, to understand it, and to clearly see how it can be beneficial for your business.

-Most people who have heard of VoIP will tell you that it is essentially making phone calls over the Internet.
-They will also tell you that such calls are much cheaper than conventional telephone calls.
-You may also hear that the sound quality of VoIP services, as well as their reliability, is very often quite poor.
+Most people who have heard of Voice over Internet Protocol will tell you that it is essentially making phone calls over the internet.
+They will also tell you that such calls are much cheaper than conventional phone calls made from conventional analog phone systems.
+They may also tell you that the sound quality of VoIP services, as well as their reliability, is very often quite poor.

 These are all impressions of VoIP that, although based on the reality of almost two decades ago, are now inaccurate.
-These are not so many misconceptions as they are out-of-date notions.
-Today VoIP is a very mature, robust, and high-quality set of technologies that not only provides telephony service but has taken voice to the next level.
+These are not so much misconceptions as they are out-of-date notions.
+Today Voice over Internet Protocol is a very mature, robust, and high-quality set of technologies that not only provides telephony service but has taken voice to the next level.

 This use of a single network for both voice and data services is known as network convergence.